Jean Barker, Baroness Trumpington

-Jean Alys Barker, Baroness Trumpington, (23 October 1922 – 26 November 2018) was a British Conservative politician and life peer.
+Jean Alys Barker, Baroness Trumpington, (' Campbell-Harris; 23 October 1922 – 26 November 2018) was a British Conservative politician and life peer.
 In the 1960s and 1970s she served in local government in Cambridgeshire.
 In 1980 she was created a life peer after which she served in the House of Lords.
 From an upper-class background, she was a socialite and a secretary before entering politics, as well as serving in naval intelligence in World War II.

 Early life

 She was born as Jean Campbell-Harris, a daughter of Major Arthur Campbell-Harris, an officer in the 7th Hariana Lancers (part of the Bengal Lancers), who served as ADC to the Viceroy of India and was an acquaintance of David Lloyd George.
 Her mother was Doris Robson, a wealthy American heiress of a Chicago paint manufacturer.

 Trumpington took dancing lessons at Madame Vacani's school in Knightsbridge.
 After two years she moved to the Ballet Rambert to learn under Pearl Argyle.
 Her mother had lost most of her inheritance in the Wall Street crash of 1929 and sold their home at 55 Great Cumberland Place.
 On the family's return from India they rented Rowling House, Goodnestone, near Sandwich, Kent, where Doris specialised in interior decorating.
 When war broke out, the landlord (the Lunacy Commissioners) repossessed the house for Army billets.
 Spring Grove was a Queen Anne-style ten-bedroom mansion at Wye, near Ashford in south Kent.

 Educated at Princess Helena College, Trumpington, aged 15, left school never having taken an exam, although she was fluent in French, German and Italian.
 She then went to a finishing school in Paris to study art and literature.
 Her father took her on holiday to Biarritz.

 I was a very good, left-handed tennis player.
 I had coaching all year round and there was serious talk of junior Wimbledon.